travis-ci/travis-foundation/_posts/2016-01-28-clojurebridge.md

 twitter: plexus
 ---

-*Arne Brasseur is one of the organisers of ClojureBridge Berlin, which Travis Foundation has helped in the past by handling their finances.*
+*Arne Brasseur is one of the organisers of ClojureBridge Berlin, which Travis Foundation has supported since their first workshop.*

 ---